 - Lunette fully respects labour rights and has committed to a non-discrimination policy, and continues to follow these principles in all its operations.
-These principles were also employed when staff were contracted in Kenya (Feb-Jun 2019) - Monitoring and improving our own operations, including through staff satisfaction sessions - Implementing projects that use the rights of girls and women as a point of reference, and stress the right to livelihood, particularly in rural areas in least developed countries.
-(See section on projects, 2018-2019). - Advocating for the right to decent work and economic empowerment for women in developing country contexts, through various platforms, events and fora, including World Water Week with AfriPads (Stockholm August 2018) and Women Deliver (Canada June 2019).
+These principles were also employed when staff were contracted elsewhere including in developing contexts. - Continuous improvement of good HR practices e.g. yearly appraisal process, providing company benefits, supporting work-life balance and providing training and development opportunities - Implementing projects that use the rights of girls and women as a point of reference, and stress the right to livelihood, particularly in rural areas in least developed countries.
+(See section on projects, 2019-2020). - Advocating for the right to decent work and economic empowerment for women in developing country contexts, through various platforms, events and fora.